Maggie Doyne: Nepal and BlinkNow Founding

-Blinknow Foundation
+BlinkNow Foundation

-The BlinkNow Foundation is a non-profit organization founded by Doyne in 2007 that provides financial support and management oversight to the Kopila Valley School, Children’s Home, Women’s Center, Health Clinic, Big Sisters' Home, and New Campus in Surkhet, Nepal.
-The Foundation is the sole provider of funding and is the only recipient of BlinkNow funding.
+The BlinkNow Foundation is a non-profit organization founded by Doyne and Malla in 2007 that provides financial support and management oversight to the Kopila Valley School, Children’s Home, Women’s Center, Health Clinic, Big Sisters' Home, and New Children's Village in Surkhet, Nepal.
+The Foundation is the sole provider of funding, and Kopila Valley is the only recipient of BlinkNow funding.
 The Foundation is an official 501(c)(3) organization with a US-based board.
 It has headquarters located in the United States and Nepal.
+Kopila Valley programs are also governed by a local Nepali board of directors.
 BlinkNow operates at the grassroots level of community and focuses on promoting sustainability and self-reliance in the Surkhet community.